What type of content do you primarily create?

 If the idea of writing a logline makes you freeze up, turn to Descript's Underlord for a little help.
 Open one of your recorded episodes in Descript, go to the sidebar, click on Underlord and ask it to write five versions of a logline for the show.
 The results may not be perfect, but they will get your creative wheels unstuck.

-Once I have a logline, I build that out into an outline or rough script for the trailer.
-Since most podcast trailers have to get to the point fast, they run from 1–5 minutes.
-To keep the structure tight, my scripts are in three parts: A statement about what the listener can expect, a few representative sound clips, and then a call to action at the end.
+Once I have a logline, I build that out into an outline or rough script for the podcast trailer.
+Since most podcast trailers need to get to the point fast, they typically run from 30 seconds to 2 minutes (though some can extend to 5 minutes).
+To keep the structure tight, my podcast trailer scripts follow a three-part formula: A statement about what the listener can expect, a few representative sound clips, and then a call to action at the end.

 Here's a sample script.